hanjq17/DropEdgePlus/README.md

 ## Data

-The semi-supervised setting strictly follows [GCN](https://github.com/tkipf/gcn), and the full-supervised setting follws [DropEdge](https://github.com/DropEdge/DropEdge).
+The semi-supervised setting strictly follows [GCN](https://github.com/tkipf/gcn), and the full-supervised setting follows [DropEdge](https://github.com/DropEdge/DropEdge).
 The co-author and co-purchase datasets can be downloaded from https://github.com/shchur/gnn-benchmark.